What is homeowners insurance?

 How home insurance works and what it covers

 Homeowners insurance, also called home insurance, protects you financially if your home or property is damaged.
-Coverage like this can help you after accidents or events like a theft or fire.
-Homeowners insurance is different than a home warranty which covers appliances and systems in your home that become worn out over time.
+Coverage like this can help you after accidents or events, like a theft or fire.
+Homeowners insurance is different than a home warranty, which covers appliances and systems in your home that get worn out over time.